Shehzad Roy

-Roy has produced and hosted two documentary series, Chal Parha, about the state of public education in Pakistan; and Wasu aur Mein, which follows the travels of Shehzad and a villager and deals with issues like progress, poverty and patriotism in Pakistan.
+Roy has produced and hosted two documentary series, Chal Parha, about the state of public education in Pakistan and Wasu aur Mein, which follows the travels of Shehzad and a villager and deals with issues like progress, poverty and patriotism in Pakistan.

 He received the Tamgha-i-Imtiaz (Medal of Excellence) in 2005, Sitara-i-Eisaar (Star of Sacrifice) in 2006 and Sitara-i-Imtiaz (Star of Excellence) in 2018 from the Government of Pakistan.
 For his organisation's rehabilitation work after the 2005 Kashmir earthquake, he was awarded the Sitara-e-Eisaar in 2006.
 He was also selected to be a torch bearer for the 2008 Olympic Games.

 Early life and career

-Shehzad Roy was born in Karachi on 16 February 1977 to Kabir Roy and Nazli Qamar.
+Shehzad Roy was born in Karachi on 16 February 1977 to Kabir Roy and Nazli Qamar in a Punjabi family.
 His father was a businessman.
-Shehzad Roy said in an interview to a major Pakistani newspaper that his father always encouraged him to do whatever he had his heart set on because his father wanted to play cricket in his childhood, but was not allowed to do so by his own father.
+Shehzad Roy said in an interview to a Pakistani newspaper that his father always encouraged him to do whatever he had his heart set on because his father wanted to play cricket in his childhood, but was not allowed to do so by his own father.
 He finished his basic High School education in Pakistan Community School (Saudi Arabia).